-Tetouan Medina is sometimes called The White Dove Its Probably the most underrated medina in Morocco, same time one of the most lovely one.
-We spent whole day walking and exploring it and it felt like we were the only tourist in there.
+Tetouan Medina is sometimes called The White Dove Its Probably the most underrated medina in Morocco, same time one of the most interesting.
+We spent the whole day walking and exploring it and it felt like we were the only tourist in there.

 The Medina of Tetouan is located on the steep slopes of the Jebel Dersa. you could divide it into 3 parts – Moorish part build in the Islamic period it had particular importance from the 8th century onwards since it served as the point of connection between Morocco and Andalusia.

 Medina in Chefchaouen